As we launch our latest and largest vegan collection, transparancy around our ethical and sustainable business practices are always top of mind.

 Most importantly the use of Nylon in our new vegan products range means we have created a product that is highly durable, machine washable and would be able to meet our now enduring design objective of creating products that will be used at least 30 times or more.

 THE IMPORTANT STORY BEHIND OUR MAKE

-We have a strong and long-standing relationship with our manufacturing partner having known and worked together for almost 8 years.
+We have a strong and long-standing relationship with our manufacturing partner having known and worked together for over 9 years.

 We produce all of our shoes in Shenzhen which is based just over the border of Hong Kong in Southern China.
 Having developed product in many parts of China throughout my 15 year career in the industry, it is my opinion that working conditions in Shenzhen are amongst some of the best in China as skilled workers are in high demand and so are able to command better salaries and conditions.
 The standard of living in Shenzhen is very modern.
 The proximity to Hong Kong and its vibrant influence is evident in the attitudes and lifestyle of the people we work closely with to produce our ranges.

 Our materials are sourced about 140KM north of Shenzhen in a province called Guangzhou.
 We source materials from Guangzhou because they are of a higher standard and quality than those found in the local market in Shenzhen.
-Whilst there is a greater breadth of choice, being an open market it can be difficult to confirm the source trail of materials however this is the trade off we have to make in producing our very small order quantities.
+Whilst there is a greater breadth of choice, being an open market it can be difficult to confirm the source trail of materials however this is the trade off we have to make in producing our very small order quantities of usually around 60 pairs or less.
 It is our goal as the business grows to eventually be able to afford made-to-order specified materials where we can be more assured of the supply chain.

 Be assured that like you, we ask questions, we are curious and we care about the ethics of our products.
 If there is something specific you would like to know please email us firstname.lastname@example.org.
 If we don’t know the answer we will do our best to find out for you.